1. General Statement on Privacy

-Origin Editorial’s senior partners and contractors use client-provided email accounts, as well as individual business (e.g., @origineditorial.com is on gmail) accounts, for communicating with journal stakeholders (i.e., authors, reviewers, editors, societies, publishers, and readers).
+Origin Editorial’s senior partners and contractors use client-provided email accounts, as well as individual business (e.g., @origineditorial.com) accounts, for communicating with journal stakeholders (i.e., authors, reviewers, editors, societies, publishers, and readers).
 Email communication is considered to be private and confidential and will not be shared with anyone not directly involved in the specific discussion.

 5. Transfer of Documents